 Rocky Mountain Modern

-Rocky Mountain Modern is a collection of the most inspiring modern residences in Rockies, a region with a surprising but deep history of modernist design
+Rocky Mountain Modern is a collection of the most inspiring modern residences in the Rockies, a region with a surprising but deep history of modernist design

 Rocky Mountain Modern presents the most inspiring modern residences set within the stunning landscapes of the Rockies.
 Perched on cliffsides or nestled into verdant valleys, with expansive picture windows framing breathtaking vistas and natural materials such as wood and stone interpreted in new ways, these striking homes reveal modern living at its best in the mountains.